Azure/iot-plug-and-play-bridge/readme.md

 - Private Preview of Azure IoT PnP: https://github.com/Azure/Azure-IoT-PnP-Preview/.
 The included build scripts will automatically clone the required Azure IoT PnP C SDK for you.

-- Private Preview of Azure IoT Central at https://aka.ms/iotc-demo (optional, a fully-managed IoT SaaS solution with UI that can be used to monitor and manage your device from Azure)
+- Private Preview of Azure IoT Central at https://aka.ms/iotc-demo (Optional, a fully-managed IoT SaaS solution with UI that can be used to monitor and manage your device from Azure)

-- Azure IoT Edge (optional, can be used to help deploy, run, and manage software on the device)
+- Optional: [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/) (can be used to help deploy, run, and manage software on the device)

+- Optional: Private Preview of Azure IoT Device Agent https://github.com/ms-iot/azure-client-tools-pnp-preview (Pre-built client built on top of the Azure IoT PnP SDK that provides device provisioning and management capabilities out of the box.
+It also provides lifecycle management for the Azure connection and auto-discovery/loading/unloading of the PnP interfaces implemented by the Device Agent and its extensible plugins)

 ## Azure PnP Bridge Architecture
 ![Architecture](./PnpBridge/docs/Pictures/AzurePnPBridge.png)